Aniformer/Spam_Detection_DT_SVM_LR/README.md

 # DecisionTrees_SVM_LR_Modelling
+Implementing the following modelling techniques in R:

+- Partition the dataset into training and test sets.
-Modelling exercise to implement decision trees, SVM and logistic regression to predict whether an email is spam.
+- Implement a decision tree, an SVM and a logistic regression model for prediction.

+The aim is to predict whether an e-mail is spam or not.
+Will use **spambase.csv** dataset downloaded from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php) to build our model.